Skip to main content

 Components

-Chorus is structured around two main web services:
+Chorus is structured around these main services:

-1. Chorus Proxy
+1. Chorus Proxy - S3 proxy that captures changes

-2. Chorus Worker
+2. Chorus Worker - Processes replication tasks

 chorus-diagram.png